 4. A special towing bridle is provided for backward towing, the bridle being attached to lugs on each main undercarriage leg.
-When using the bridle, it is recommended that the nose wheel be turned through 180 deg so that it is trailing in the reverse direction to normal and the aircraft steered by attaching the long steering unit and adapter towing arm to the spools on the nose wheel unit.
+When using the bridle, it is recommended that the nose wheel be turned through 180 deg so that it is trailing in the reverse direction to normal and the aircraft steered by attaching the standard steering arm and adjustable fork unit to the spools on the nose wheel unit.
 It is essential that care is taken to ensure that the bridle does not foul and damage the aircraft due to an excessive swing when steering.